Building the Shard

 The ‘shards’ are triple-glazed, with a naturally ventilated cavity between the external glazing and the double-glazed units on the inside.
 Solar gain is reduced by blinds within the cavity, which are driven down automatically when necessary by the building maintenance system.
 The outside windows are cleaned via building maintenance units at levels 29, 75 and 87 – nine in all.
 These units have multi-jointed arms that can reach around the building and lower cradles to all parts of the façade.

-Construction of The Shard hit its first target of ‘visual completion’ in time for the London Olympics, and now fit-out is continuing, including completion of the tower’s 44 lifts, some double-decked and some stacked over each other to serve just part of the tower.
-The three-storey-high viewing gallery on levels 69 to 71 will open next February, followed soon after by the five-star, 200-plus bedroom Shangri-La hotel.
-Then all that is needed are tenants to occupy the offices, and owners to be found for the spectacular apartments at the top of The Shard.
+Construction of The Shard hit its first target of ‘visual completion’ in time for the London Olympics.
+Fit-out continued with completion of the tower’s 44 lifts, some double-decked and some stacked over each other to serve just part of the tower.
+The three-storey-high viewing gallery on levels 69 to 71 opened in 2013, followed soon after by the five-star, 200-plus bedroom Shangri-La hotel.
+Then all that was needed was tenants to occupy the offices, and owners for the spectacular apartments at the top of The Shard.

 Getting workers and materials up to the top of The Shard during construction, without delaying the high-speed programme and in all kinds of weather, was particularly challenging for the design and construction team, and prompted some unique solutions.